toradex/tcb-env-setup/README.md

 The script will guide you through a series of yes or no questions.
 By the end the script will setup Torizoncore-builder with either the latest version of the tool found locally or online depending on your anwsers.
 On success you can then use the tool by running `torizoncore-builder`.
 Finally you must run this setup script every new terminal session as the `torizoncore-builder` command will not be retained through sessions.

 ### Advanced Usage and Options
-The script supports the following two options:
+The script supports the following options:

 - `-a <value>`           (a)uto mode
                          With this flag enabled the script will automatically run with no need for user input.
 Valid values for <value> are either `remote` or `local`.